drweb86/butil/help/Backup Format.md

 - State file;
 - Verification script;
 - Folder with version;
-- Folder with version contains files with random guids instead of names in 7z format.
+- Folder with version contains files with random guids instead of names in .aes256 format.

-7z encryption of headers and content is used.

-State file is encrypted with specified password.
+State file is compressed with Brotli and encrypted with specified password.
 Each stored file is encrypted with unique password stored in state file.

-Compression degrees are predefined for some formats.
-For other formats - ultra.